guhan/zerotociso/docs/CONTAINERS.md

 short for "control group," is a Linux kernel feature that allows the management of system resources and sets limits for groups of processes.
 It provides a way to group processes and manage their resource usage, such as CPU, memory, and I/O bandwidth, among others.

 ## Open Container Initiative
 An open format for containers and an alternative to Docker.
-You can read more about the format [here](https://ravichaganti.com/blog/2022-10-28-understanding-container-images-oci-image-specification/}
+You can read more about the format here: https://ravichaganti.com/blog/2022-10-28-understanding-container-images-oci-image-specification/